-Brain Injury - The Basics
+Brain Injury Information

-What is an Acquired Brain Injury
+What is Acquired Brain Injury?

-What Causes Acquired Brain Injury?
+What causes Acquired Brain Injury?

 It can occur as a result of:

-Who Does it affect?
+Who does it affect?

-How Does a brain injury affect people?
+How does a brain injury affect people?

 Many people with a brain injury make a good physical recovery.
 For some people what changes is the way they think and feel, how they talk to, and relate to others, their memory, and how they experience the world.
 Some of these changes may only be obvious to close family and friends.
 This is why acquired brain injury is known as a 'hidden disability' and can bring the injured person and their family many hidden challenges.
 This means that brain injury doesn't just happen to one person - it happens to a whole family.

-Take a look at our video series "Living with Brain Injury "
+Take a look at our series of videos of people's accounts of living with Brain Injury "

 Take a look at " The New Me ", a collection of writing by people with brain injury who attended a peer support group in Summer 2010.